 George Draper Dayton Hall

-If you will study abroad Fall 2013:
+If you will study abroad Fall 2015:

-If you will study abroad Spring 2014:
+If you will study abroad Spring 2016:

 If it is impossible for you or anyone from your group to go on-line and to pick a room at your assigned draw time, please contact Residential Life at email@example.com or 651-696-6215.

-Picking a room at Room Draw or agreeing to live in specialty housing commits you to live on campus for the entire 2013-2014 academic year.
+Picking a room at Room Draw or agreeing to live in specialty housing commits you to live on campus for the entire 2015-2016 academic year.

-Students who have fulfilled the two year residency requirement may cancel their room and board contract by noon on April 1, 2013 and pay a $100.00 cancellation fee unless they drew a space during the Homesteading Draw or chose a space in the Grand Cambridge Apartments.
+Students who have fulfilled the two year residency requirement may cancel their room and board contract by noon on March 30, 2015 and pay a $100.00 cancellation fee unless they drew a space during the Homesteading Draw or chose a space in the Grand Cambridge Apartments.Those spaces may not be cancelled.
+If a rising sophomore was included in your selection, their room assignment will also be cancelled, and they will need to participate in the rising sophomore draws.
 Vacancies that occur due to contract cancellations will be filled by the Residential Life office.
 Rising sophomores are required to live on campus.